 Disability and inclusive language

-The following guest blog post is written by Alex White.
-Alex works for the disability equality charity Scope.
+This guest blog post is written by Alex White.
+Alex works for the disability equality charity, Scope.
 The charity worked with Content Design London on the readability guidelines around disability.

 The first thing to say is that the language of disability changes.